 Informed consent is defined as the patient's choice to have a treatment or procedure which is based on their full understanding of the treatment or procedure, its benefits, its risks, and any alternatives to the particular treatment or procedure.
 All clients have the legal right to autonomy and self-determination to accept or reject all treatments and interventions.

-Informed consents can only be obtained from an adult patient who is mentally competent to do so except under some circumstances and situations.
-When consent, for any reason including the lack of majority, mental incompetence and unconsciousness, cannot be obtained, other people can provide legal consent for the patient.
+Informed consent can only be obtained from an adult patient who is mentally competent to do so except under some circumstances and situations.
+When consent, for any reason including the lack of majority, mental incompetence, and unconsciousness, cannot be obtained, other people can provide legal consent for the patient.

 These people include the parent or legal guardian of a minor and unemancipated minor child, a legally appointed representative for a developmentally disabled adult, for example, an emancipated minor, and the person who has been appointed as the client's durable power of attorney for healthcare decisions or their health care surrogate or proxy.